mrdavemorgan/lepgallery/readme.txt

 2. Create a blank WordPress Page, for example one called "Gallery".
 (Optionally update permalinks format)
 3. On the UnGallery admin page, enter the permalink from above and the path to your images.

 The UnGallery steps above are simple and the install is generally quick.
 However because the plugin works outside the WordPress environment and communicates with the web server file system, there are sometimes challenges troubleshooting the install.
 It helps to have a bit of familiarity with Linux commands and paths.
 If you encounter any problems, feel free to leverage the support resources.
-Several tips and tools are built into UnGallery to help direct the installation and are available on the admin page.
+Several tips and tools to help you install are built into UnGallery's plugin settings page.

 = FancyBox =

 FancyBox is a very polished image lightbox application.
-UnGallery has been updated to integrate with fancyBox, which changes the plugin from being an efficient way to manage a high volume of photos to also having the look and feel of even the most professional WordPress galleries.
+UnGallery has been updated to integrate with fancyBox, which changes the plugin from being an efficient way to manage a high volume of photos to also having the look and feel of the most professional WordPress galleries.
 I highly recommend activating this feature.

-There are just a few additional steps to include fancyBox.
+There are just a few additional steps to use fancyBox.
 They only need to be performed once.
 Automatic updates to UnGallery will not require the steps below to be rerun.
+Details are the UnGallery settings page.

-1. Paste the calls fancyBox from the admin page.
+1. Paste the fancyBox calls from the settings page.
-2. Download and unzip fancyBox from the UnGallery admin page.
+2. Download and unzip fancyBox from the link provided.
 3. Check the box to activate fancyBox.

 == Features ==